CogComp/lbjava/lbjava/doc/LBJLIBRARY.md

  `Sentences` one at a time with the `next()` method, or all at once with the `splitAll()` method.
 The returned `Sentence`s’ start and end fields represent offsets into the text they were extracted from.
-Every character in between those two offsets inclusive, including extra spaces, newlines, etc., is included in the `Sentence` as it appeared in the paragraph.6
+Every character in between those two offsets inclusive, including extra spaces, newlines, etc., is included in the `Sentence` as it appeared in the paragraph.
+(If the constructor taking a `String[]` as an argument is used, newline characters are inserted into the returned sentences to indicate transitions from one element of the array to the next.)
  - `LBJ2.nlp.WordSplitter`:
  This parser takes the plain, unannotated `Sentence`s (see Section 5.5.1) returned by another parser (e.g., `SentenceSplitter`) and splits them into `Word` objects.
 Entire sentences now